VS800624/javaScript_practice_and_revise/README.md

 Event Loop:

 The event loop is responsible for continuously checking the call stack and the callback queue.
 If the call stack is empty, the event loop takes the first task from the callback queue and pushes it onto the call stack for execution.

 Microtask Queue:
 The microtask queue holds tasks that are also ready to be executed but has a higher priority than the callback queue.
 Microtasks are usually scheduled by JavaScript promises (the callback function which come through promises), mutation observers, and other similar mechanisms and everything else will go to callback queue.
-Callback queue also known as task queue.

 Here's how they work together:
 When an asynchronous operation is encountered, such as a setTimeout or a Promise, the callback associated with that operation is sent to the callback queue after the specified time or when the Promise settles.

 When the call stack is empty (no functions being executed), the event loop takes the first task from the microtask queue and pushes it onto the call stack.